-USMNT World Cup Appeal Talk Surfaces After 'Phantom Panama Goal'
+USMNT World Cup Appeal Talk Surfaces After Controversial Panama Goal

 The lack of goal-line technology in Panama could ultimately mean the landscape of the 2018 World Cup is changed drastically, with the Stars and Stripes missing out on their first finals since 1986 as a result.

-That being said, manager Bruce Arena need look no further than he and his side's own failure against Trinidad and Tobago as a 2-1 loss left them short of the required points tally and on the wrong side of a historic result.
+That being said, manager Bruce Arena need look no further than his side's own failure against Trinidad and Tobago as a 2-1 loss left them short of the required points tally and on the wrong side of a historic result.